margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the people who work on Cash App
 * Grateful for my sister who centers around music like other people do
 * Grateful for the man calling me
+* Grateful for memories of the song "Choose God" playing in the car

 <br>